Sunday, 27 February 2022

 Altair'a last dress of note is this pale blue deal with golden studs over the front, especially around the chest, in a similar manner to her famous golden dress.

-Altaria's father is the scientist Morbius (Walter Pidgeon), who throughout the film sports a crisp silk buttonless suit that is fixed with a large bow-like shape around the neck - in some scenes it is worn with a plain gown, but according to this one production photo, there could have been a more colourful version of the gown, unless it is just the effect of old photography?
-This costume, along with Altaira's golden dress and the uniforms, would all be reused in the kitschy camp 'classic' Queen of Outer Space.
+Altaria's father is the scientist Morbius (Walter Pidgeon), who throughout the film sports a crisp silk buttonless suit that is fixed with a large bow-like shape around the neck.
+In some scenes it is worn with a plain gown.

-Lastly are the uniforms worn by Commander Adams (Leslie Nielsen) and his military force, which are grey overalls with a v-shaped cut in the middle containing a panel of ridged fabric, as well as large padded shoulders as well - the shoulders also have a pair of discs in lieu of where epualettes would be on a contemporary uniform.
+The uniforms worn by Commander Adams (Leslie Nielsen) and his military force are grey overalls with a v-shaped cut in the middle, revealing a panel of ridged fabric, as well as large padded shoulders as well, The shoulders also have a pair of discs in lieu of where epualettes would be on a contemporary uniform.